dstackai/dstack/README.md

 ## More information

-For additional information and examples, see the following links:
+For additional information and examples, refer to the following links:

 * [Docs](https://dstack.ai/docs)
 * [Examples](https://dstack.ai/examples)